oracle-livelabs/database/patch-me-if-you-can/09-patching-internals/patching-internals.md

     -- Be sure to hit RETURN
     ```

-    * This database was first patched from the base release (19.3) to 19.21, including the OJVM and Data Pump bundle patches.
+    * This database was first patched from the base release, 19.3, to 19.21, including the OJVM and Data Pump bundle patches.
     * In lab 3, you patched the database to 19.25.
     * In lab 8, you rolled back to 19.21.